Skip to main content

 Weighted MAPE by Weighted MPE (WMAPE by WMPE)

-Weighted MAPE and Weighted MPE are distinct metrics listed separately in the dashboard for LTV models in Pecan.
-However, Pecan calculates “Weighted MAPE by Weighted MPE” as an effective and reliable metric for evaluating the performance regression models.
-Indeed, it is the default optimization metric for regression models.
+Weighted MAPE and Weighted MPE are distinct metrics listed separately in the dashboard for regression models in Pecan.
+However, Pecan calculates “Weighted MAPE by Weighted MPE” as an effective and reliable metric for evaluating the performance of regression models—it is the default optimization metric for these models.
+To determine this metric, Pecan follows a systematic approach:

 Explained Variance (R2)